eketh/BoundaryScan/_readme.txt

 Doc:
 1. MThesis - master thesis
+2. Test Plan - journal with project milestones (just to have some database regarding what was done before 10th semester)

 Soft:
 1. BScan - old version of Boundary Scan project held as a reference